 Tuition and fees, room, and board charges must be paid each term by the published payment deadline.
 Refer to the College website at www.peru.edu/businessoffice for billing and payment information.
 The due date for semester charges may also be found in myPSC > Student Accounts > Account Activity.
 Past due accounts not paid by the end of the fourth week of the term are subject to administrative withdrawal.

 Aid Adjustments Due to Enrollment Changes/Ceasing to Attend

-Aid (Loans, Scholarships…) are based on enrollment and attendance.
-Dropping a course, repeating a course, withdrawing from part of all courses and/or ceasing to attend any/all courses may reduce how much aid a student is eligible for.
+Aid (Grants, Loans, Work Study, Scholarships) are based on enrollment and attendance.
+Dropping a course, repeating a course, withdrawing from part or all courses, and/or ceasing to attend any/all courses may reduce how much aid a student is eligible for.
 Adjustments for individual course changes are processed throughout the semester.
-Adjustments for full withdrawals or for students who cease to attend are made within 30 days of the school being aware of the situation.
+Adjustments for full withdrawals, or for students who cease to attend, are made within 30 days of the school being aware of the situation.
 A Return of Title IV funds calculation will be completed and students are notified of changes in amounts of federal aid.
-The recalculation of funds may result in a balance due to Peru State College, the Federal Government and/or an outside donor/ agency.
+The recalculation of funds may result in a balance due to Peru State College, the Federal Government, and/or an outside donor or agency.

 Veterans Benefits and Transition Act